haddadi/haddadi.github.io/about.md

 ### News

+March 2018: Our [EPSRC TIPS2](https://www.epsrc.ac.uk/funding/calls/tips2/) proposal on Defense Against Dark Artefacts, to battle IoT security & Privacy threats using edge computing, has been funded.

 March 2018: Our [EPSRC Digital Economy NetworkPlus](https://www.epsrc.ac.uk/funding/calls/denetworkplus/) proposal on [Human-Data Interaction](http://hdiresearch.org) has been funded!
 Watch out for announcements regarding events and calls for projects in this space.

 Feb 2018: Our paper "[Private and Scalable Personal Data Analytics using a Hybrid Edge-Cloud Deep Learning](https://haddadi.github.io/papers/IEEEcomputerSI2018.pdf)" with Seyed Ali Osia, Ali Shahin Shamsabadi, Ali Taheri, and Hamid R. Rabiee has been accepted to the  IEEE Computer Magazine Special Issue on Mobile and Embedded Deep Learning.